-1. Where the contract price is based on: (a) Adequate price competition; (b) Established catalog prices or market prices, except as provided by Section 3.18.3.3.
-3. (Established Catalog Prices or Market Prices); or (c) Prices set by law or regulation; or 2.
+- 1. Where the contract price is based on: - (a) Adequate price competition; - (b) Established catalog prices or market prices, except as provided by Section 3.18.3.3.
+3. (Established Catalog Prices or Market Prices); or - (c) Prices set by law or regulation; or - 2.
 When the President or his designee determines in writing to waive the applicable requirement for submission of cost or pricing data under Subsection 3.18.2.1.
 (Submission of Cost or Pricing Data) of this Section in a particular pricing action and the reasons for such waiver are stated in the determination.
 A copy of such determination shall be kept in the contract file and made available to the public upon request.
-If, after cost or pricing data is initially requested and received, it is determined that adequate price competition does exist, the data need not be certified.
-3.18.3.
-"ESTAF NG OF TERMS "ADEQUATE PRICE COMPETITION", LISHED CATALOG PRICES OR MARKET PRICES", AND "PRICES LAW OR REGULATION" (GSA Section 3-403.03).
-3.18.3.1.
-APPLI ATION (GSA Section 3-403.03.1).
-Pricing catalog n the exceptions set forth in Section 3.18.2.2.
-(Requirement for Cost or Data, Exceptions) the terms "adequate price competition", "established rices or market prices", and "prices set by law or regulations" shall be I in accordance with the following definitions.
+If, after cost or pricing data is initially requested and received, it is determined that adequate price competition does exist, the data need not be certified. - 3.18.3.
+MEANING OF TERMS "ADEQUATE PRICE COMPETITION", "ESTABLISHED CATALOG PRICES OR MARKET PRICES", AND "PRICES SET BY LAW OR REGULATION" (GSA Section 3-403.03). - 3.18.3.1.
+APPLICATION (GSA Section 3-403.03.1).

+As used in the exceptions set forth in Section 3.18.2.2.
+(Requirement for Cost or Pricing Data, Exceptions) the terms "adequate price competition", "established catalog prices or market prices", and "prices set by law or regulations" shall be construed in accordance with the following definitions.

 3.18.3.2.
-ADEQU ATE PRICE COMPETITION (GSA Section 3-403.03.2). responsi responsi offers (c foregoin "adequa npetition exists if competitive sealed bids are solicited and at least two ble offerors independently compete for a contract to be awarded to the ble offeror submitting the lowest evaluated price by submitting priced best and final offers) meeting the requirements of the solicitation.
-If the g conditions are met, price competition shall be presumed to be e" unless the President or his designee determines in writing that such on is not adequate.
+ADEQUATE PRICE COMPETITION (GSA Section 3-403.03.2).

+Price competition exists if competitive sealed bids are solicited and at least two responsible offerors independently compete for a contract to be awarded to the responsible offeror submitting the lowest evaluated price by submitting priced offers (or best and final offers) meeting the requirements of the solicitation.
+If the foregoing conditions are met, price competition shall be presumed to be "adequate" unless the President or his designee determines in writing that such competition is not adequate.